goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   - Allow to explicitly define of what, where and when get indexed.

   - Reduce index calls.
-The existing zope.app.catalog implementation forces to index every object which raises a ObjectAddedEvent.
+The existing zope.catalog implementation forces to index every object which raises a ObjectAddedEvent.
 This ends in trying to index each object on every existing index contained in a catalog.